thawn/ttmp32gme/README.md

 ttmp32gme requires the following libraries to run" `libc6`, `libxml2`, `zlib` on a debian (-based) system (including Ubuntu), you can install these by running:
-`sudo apt-get install libc6-dev libxml2-dev zlib1g-dev`
+`sudo apt-get install libc6-dev libxml2-dev zlib1g-dev`.

-if you want to convert mp3s into the ogg format, you need `ffmpeg` `sudo apt-get install ffmpeg`
+If you want to use the ogg format, you need `ffmpeg`:
+`sudo apt-get install ffmpeg`.

-on linux systems, pdfs can be created using wkhtmltopdf if version 0.13.x is found on the path (i.e. in /usr/local/bin or /usr/bin).
+On linux systems, pdfs can be created using wkhtmltopdf if version 0.13.x is found on the path (i.e. in /usr/local/bin or /usr/bin).

-you also need to [install tttool](https://github.com/entropia/tip-toi-reveng#installation) and copy/link the resulting binary into your path.
+You also need to [install tttool](https://github.com/entropia/tip-toi-reveng#installation) and copy/link the resulting binary into your path.

 ### Required perl modules
-run `cpan -i` (or the equivalent tool from your distro such as g-cpan for gentoo) followed by the following modules (some modules required the `-f` flag to install on my Mac OS system):
+Run `cpan -i` (or the equivalent tool from your distro such as g-cpan for gentoo) followed by the following modules (some modules required the `-f` flag to install on my Mac OS system):

 EV